Course Outline

 Format:

-This task gives you the opportunity to work with 2-4 colleagues to create a rich investigative task for developing conceptual understanding of a topic in your specialist teaching area that also is designed to promote your students' numeracy capabilities.
-The task should be authentic and linked to the Year 7 to 10 Australian Curriculum.
-The task will be designed to engage your students in critical and creative thinking and problem-solving as well as collaborative group work.
-The task will be a group task for your students.
+Create or source a Rich Investigative Task and discuss the value of the task for developing conceptual understanding of a topic in one of your teaching areas and promoting students' numeracy capabilities.
+The task should be authentic, linked to the Year 7 to 10 Australian Curriculum, and designed to engage your students in critical and creative thinking, problem-solving and collaborative group work.

 The task sheet will be self-explanatory and be able to be implemented in the class of your choice.